Big is not always best...... It's sometimes better to do small things that will be maintained rather than build a zoo and then lose interest.

 Birds don't hibernate, some migrate to warmer climates and return next year.

 The birds that stay and overwinter in our gardens will require a lot of energy to keep themselves warm.
-Energy comes from food..... so the more insects you attract into your wildlife garden and the more seedheads you leave in herbaceous borders the less energy birds will use up flying around looking for food to create the energy to keep them warm...
+Energy comes from food.....
+So the more insects you attract into your wildlife garden and the more seed-heads you leave in herbaceous borders the less energy birds will use up flying around looking for food to create the energy to keep them warm...
 Don't be too tidy, makes sense doesn't it.